sercankulcu/sercankulcu.github.io/_memory/2010-04-20-the-house-before-memory.md

 I looked at the photograph once more.
 The child did not seem troubled by any of this.
 He was simply standing there, inside a life that had not yet learned how to remember itself.

 Then I put the photograph back in the album.
 The house was still part of my past, but it belonged to a chapter written before I became the narrator.

+## After The House Before Memory

+The scene becomes clearer to me now because it stayed small.
+A house is built from these small transfers of responsibility: someone cooks, someone clears, someone remembers where the missing thing belongs.

+The room matters because everyone in it already knows rules nobody has bothered to write down.
+A larger story would probably make it less honest.